Louis Wolheim

-Louis Robert Wolheim (March 28, 1880 – February 18, 1931) was an American actor, of both stage and screen, whose rough physical appearance relegated him to roles mostly of thugs or villains in the movies, but whose talent allowed him to flourish on stage.
-His career was mostly contained during the silent era of the film industry, due to his untimely death at the age of 50 in 1931.
+Louis Robert Wolheim (March 28, 1880 – February 18, 1931) was an American actor, of both stage and screen, whose rough physical appearance relegated him to roles mostly of thugs, villains and occasionally a soldier with a heart of gold in the movies, but whose talent allowed him to flourish on stage.
+His career was mostly contained during the silent era of the film industry, due to his death at the age of 50 in 1931.

 Early life

 Born in New York City in 1880, he attended Cornell University, where he graduated with a degree in engineering.
 After graduation, he taught mathematics, including six years as an instructor at Cornell.
 He also worked as a mining engineer.
 According to Wolheim, while at Cornell, he suffered an injury to his nose during a football game, and, after having the nose seen to by medical professionals, later that same day he got into a physical altercation (which he won), although his nose suffered more damage, ending up becoming almost a trademark for him.
-After the United States entrance into World War I, Wolheim joined the United States Army, and was in officers training at Camp Zachary Taylor in Louisville, Kentucky when hostilities ended.
+After the United States entrance into World War I, Wolheim joined the United States Army, and was in officers training at Camp Zachary Taylor in Louisville, Kentucky, when hostilities ended.
 Not wanting to remain in the service as a career, he asked for and was granted a discharge.

 According to Art Leibson's book Sam Dreben: The Fighting Jew (Westernlore Press, Tucson, Arizona 1996), just before World War I Wolheim was in Chihuahua, Mexico selling raincoats and rubber boots to revolutionaries, when he met Sam Dreben, an American mercenary.
-According to a 1933 article in Liberty Magazine by Tex O'Reilly.
-Wolheim and Dreben were noted for their drinking and fighting in Mexican cantinas.
+According to a 1933 article in Liberty Magazine by Tex O'Reilly, Wolheim and Dreben were noted for their drinking and fighting in Mexican cantinas.
 One time Wolheim beat up a Mexican officer and was put in jail.
 Dreben rushed to the prison and secured Wolheim's release.
 When Dreben died in 1925 on the West Coast, Wolheim was living there and served as one of his pallbearers.